a1f0m/iti_project/README.md

 - sort_list_elements(): Let the user input a list of elements and then rearrange it in order (Ascending & Descending)

 ### username_valid.py
-- validate_name(): Checks on the validation of the username that the user chooses
+- validate_name(): Checks the validation of the username that the user chooses
 - email_validation(): Checks the validation of the email the user inputs and makes sure it's in the right form using if conditions
 - valid_email(): Does the same function for the email validation using the 'Try & Except' method

+## Note:
+- The PDF file is a report on the importance of the super() command on multiple inheritance in classes, showing the difference with examples